-6.6 ACCELERATION COMPENSATION
+8.6 ACCELERATION COMPENSATION

 To use the acceleration compensation feature, the acceleration multipliers for each PID setting, as well as the Acceleration Limit and line Acceleration Percentage settings should be programmed.
 The Acceleration Compensation Enable setting must then be enabled.
 These settings can be found in the Calibration Menu > Acceleration Compensation menu.
 Unlike Diameter compensation, which gradually transitions the PID terms as the roll diameter changes, Acceleration Compensation is either active or inactive.
 When active, the standard PID terms are multiplied by the by the Accel P Multiplier, Accel I Multiplier and Accel D Multiplier respectively.
-Activation of Acceleration Compensation is dependent on both the Acceleration Limit and Acceleration Limit setting and Line acceleration must be greater than the value specified by the Acceleration Percentage setting.
-Acceleration Percentage is programmed as a level of percent change per second, which should be set to a level at least equal to the acceleration which occurs when the machine is starting (or when Acceleration Compensation which occurs when the machine is starting (or when Acceleration Second Sec
+Activation of Acceleration Compensation is dependent on both the Acceleration Limit and Acceleration Percentage settings.
+The Line speed must be below the value specified by the Acceleration Percentage setting.
+Acceleration Percentage is programmed as a level of percent change per second, which should be set to a level at least equal to the acceleration which occurs when the machine is starting (or when Acceleration Compensation must be activated).
+Some trial and error may be necessary to find PID multiplier and line speed/acceleration threshold values that work well for a given system.